 Join Urban Design Forum and Association for Neighborhood and Housing Development in discussion with Betsy Plum, Robbie Makinen, and Warren Logan on the future of transportation equity after COVID-19.

 Public transportation networks are the lifeblood of our cities.
 Throughout the pandemic, access to transit has been especially necessary for frontline workers that largely live in the neighborhood’s hardest-hit.
 With the uncertainty of federal aid, many transportation authorities across the country are planning major potential cuts that will leave innumerable riders without service.

-For our third Power After the Pandemic dialogue, we welcome our experts to discuss: How can a transformative recovery strategy redesign transit access and affordability?
+For our third Power After the Pandemic dialogue, we welcomed our experts to discuss: How can a transformative recovery strategy redesign transit access and affordability?